 For the Go/No-Go task, we start by removing all trials for which responding was faster than 300 ms (and thus is unlikely to have been in response to the stimulus).
 We then remove all blocks in which the child was largely non-responsive (go accuracy below 20% and no-go accuracy exceeds 80%) or indiscriminately responsive (go accuracy exceeds 80% and no-go accuracy below 20%).
 From the resultant data, we then calculate an impulse control score (% Go Accuracy x % No-Go Accuracy), which reflects the child’s ability to withhold their response in the context of the strength of that typical (pre-potent) response.
 For a sample spreadsheet to facilitate this data cleaning and calculation process, please click here.

 For the Card Sorting task, we tend to review the accuracy of Block 1 (pre-switch) and Block 2 (post-switch).
 Since a post-switch accuracy score intends to index the extent to which a child could successfully switch from one sorting rule to the next, we swap the two scores if the post-switch accuracy is larger than the pre-switch accuracy.
 This ensures that final post-switch scores (Block 2 + Block 3) reflects the child’s ability to successfully switch between sorting rules.
-For a sample spreadsheet to facilitate this, please click here (note that the score swapping is done manually, however).
+For a sample spreadsheet to facilitate this, please click here.

 For the Child Self-Regulation and Behaviour Questionnaire, a number of items must be reverse-scored prior to combination into sub-scales.
 The following sub-scales can be derived as follows: